Check out Mike and Judy's photo-illustrated guide to rain barrel painting. They're painting their barrels to match their house!

 Judy shows us the paint.
 Check your local hardware store for spray paints that are made for outdoor use and bond to plastic.
-It can take up to two cans of paint for each barrel to get a nice, even finish.
+It can take over two cans of paint for each barrel to get a nice, even finish.

 STEP 3: PROTECT YOUR STUFF!